jdonaldson/golgi/Readme.md

 lookup of the right function on TestApi, and invokes the function there.

 Note : Golgi accepts its path argument as an array of simple strings.
-Golgi does not split or decode raw string urls, as is common in more web-specific frameworks.
+Golgi does not split or decode strings in urls, leaving that for more specific url-based implementations.

 # Fully Typed Path Arguments